Super-Manda/Stocks-Analysis/README.md

 ##  Execution Times of the Original Script and the Refactored Script

 ###
 The original script ran in .42 seconds for the year 2017 and .44 seconds for 2018.
 In comparison, the refactored script ran in .06 seconds for the year 2017 and .07 seconds for the year 2018.
-This is not a huge difference in practicality based on this dataset of green stocks, but if the dataset were so enormous in the future that it took time to process (* *e.g.: * * a dataset of every single stock presently available regardless of company type), then it would appear that the refactoring should allow the data to be processed much more efficiently.
+This is not a huge difference in practicality based on this dataset of green stocks, but if the dataset were so enormous in the future that it took time to process (_e.g._: a dataset of every single stock presently available regardless of company type), then it would appear that the refactoring should allow the data to be processed much more efficiently.

 **Here are the end results of the refactored timers:**